hippoassassin/capstoneproject/README.md

 # Dinostaur where you can register login and feed your favorite dinos.
-# Search bar and orders still working on
+# Search bar still in process
+# going to update